Python String: Working With Text

 Python points out the exact location of where it encountered the error with the ^ symbol.
 Python errors tend to be very helpful, so look closely at them, and you’ll often be able to pinpoint what’s going wrong.

-In case you noticed, the syntax highlighter on this website even gets confused because of the invalid syntax!
+If you have noticed, the syntax highlighter on this website gets confused because of the invalid syntax!

 Escaping